gnaneswar471/fuctions/README.md

 Enter no of terms to be printed: 10
 0 1 1 2 3 5 8 13 21 34

+#sum of n numbers
 def dsum(n):
     if n==0:return 0
     return n%10+temp(n//10)
 def temp(n):return dsum(n)
 num=int(input("Enter a four digit number:")) print("sum of digits is:",dsum(num))
-OUTPUT:
+'''OUTPUT:
-Enter a four digit number: 1234 sum of digits is: 10
+Enter a four digit number: 1234 sum of digits is: 10'''

+#using nestedd recurion for finding even or odd
 def one(n):
     if n==0:return True
   else:return two(n-1)